Evercore (EVR)

 - Annual revenue growth of 19.5% over the last two years was superb and indicates its market share increased during this cycle

-We see a bright future for Evercore.
-The price looks fair based on its quality, and we think now is an opportune time to invest in the stock.
+Evercore is a no-brainer.
+The valuation looks fair in light of its quality, and we think now is an opportune time to invest.

 Why Is Now The Time To Buy Evercore?